 I am Jovanka Beckles.
 I live and

-work in Richmond and I am a candidate for the Richmond City
+work in Richmond and I am a candidate for re-election to

 My candidacy for the Richmond City Council

 is based on my conviction, shared with many, that the building

 of a better and healthier Richmond requires from every elected

 representative, an unequivocal defense of all our progressive

 Richmond has great

 potential.
 We must change the image that has become associated